solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Use accelerated networking for the application server if you use a Azure virtual machine, Azure Kubernetes, or App Services.
 -   Use connection pooling when possible.
 Avoid creating new connections for each application request.
-ProxySQL for built-in connection pooling and load balancing.
 Balance your workload to multiple read replicas as demand requires without any changes in application code.
 -   Set timeouts when creating transactions.
--   Set up a [read replica] for read-only queries and analytics.
+-   Set up a read replica for read-only queries and analytics.
 -   Consider using query caching solution like Heimdall Data Proxy.
     Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.
 -   Temporarily scale your Azure Database for PostgreSQL Flexible Server resources for taxing tasks.
 Once your task is complete, scale it down.

-See [Best practices for optimal performance of your Azure Database for PostgreSQL Flexible Server]

 ## Monitoring hardware and query performance